John Bromley (the younger): Parliament

+Death

-Bromley died at Horseheath Hall, aged 36, on 20 October 1718 and was buried at Horseheath parish church.
+Bromley died of smallpox at Horseheath Hall, aged 36, on 20 October 1718 and was intered in a vault in All Saints church, Horseheath where there is a memorial tablet.
 He and his wife had one son, Henry, who became the 1st Baron Montfort.
+Mercy, his wife, died on 29 August 1705, as a result of giving birth to Henry (b.
+20 August 1705).

-In his will he specified that the Horseheath estate should be completed in accordance with his plans.
+Bromley and his wife were the beneficiaries of the "whole inheritance in Worcestershire" of Mercy's father.
+In his will Bromley specified that the Horseheath estate should be completed in accordance with his plans.